 [Featured Image Description: Book cover for ‘The Umbrella‘] All images in this post are book covers from the preceding text.

-In this post: Find the best books to inspire hope and imagination in young children (and maybe some grown-ups) through times of turbulence.
+The best kids books to inspiring creativity and imagination through times of turbulence.

 We can’t survive without hope

 With a constant stream of bad news, never-ending tasks, and so much of the world left in despair, our kids are in danger of losing hope.
 Let’s not confuse childhood innocence and wonder with ignorance – we still have a responsibility to educate our kids on the realities of the kyriarchy so we can smash it.